 Here’s the full list.

-Once you exhaust these options, you can go to that list of more exclusive marketplaces that don’t have a direct integration.
-You’ll need to either upload your listings manually to these places (once you’re approved) or use a more high-end solution like an eCommerce agency.
+- Once you exhaust these options, you can go to that list of more exclusive marketplaces that don’t have a direct integration.
+You’ll need to either upload your listings manually to these places (once you’re approved as a third-party seller on marketplaces) or use a more high-end solution like an eCommerce agency.

 One example is ChannelAdvisor - they help brands get to the more exclusive marketplaces like Target+ and Wayfair, by connecting them to the right reps, and by providing the technology to upload and manage inventories automatically.